twesterhout/lattice-symmetries/README.md

 * [`Pomerol`](https://github.com/aeantipov/pomerol) uses dense matrices and
   as such targets a different set of problems than `lattice_symmetries`.
-* [`HPhi`](https://github.com/issp-center-dev/Hphi) supports a wider range of systems than `lattice_symmetries`, but uses sparse matrices to represent that Hamiltonian which makes it inapplicable for large systems.
+* [`HPhi`](https://github.com/issp-center-dev/Hphi) supports a wider range of systems than `lattice_symmetries`, but uses sparse matrices to represent the Hamiltonian which makes it inapplicable for large systems.
+Also, the interface of `HPhi` is less user-friendly.
-* [`EDLib`](https://github.com/Q-solvers/EDLib) also uses sparse matrices, and does not support user-defined symmetries (which is the focus of `lattice_symmetries`).
+* [`EDLib`](https://github.com/Q-solvers/EDLib) uses sparse matrices and does not support user-defined symmetries (which is the focus of `lattice_symmetries`).
 * [`QuSpin`](https://github.com/weinbe58/QuSpin) supports a wider range of systems than `lattice_symmetries`, but is considerably slower (see